birgitta410/rubikator/README.md

 A list of queries will be sent to each ElasticSearch URL.
 Coloring will be done based on the type (ERROR vs. INFO).

-The count will always be based on the last one hour.

 ```
 default: